 No solid food after midnight the night before your exam.
 You may continue drinking clear liquids until 4 hours before you arrive.

-Diabetic medicines (oral and insulin) will need to be adjusted for the time you’re not eating as normal.
+Diabetic medicines (oral and insulin) may need to be adjusted for the time you’re not eating as normal.
 Please discuss this with your primary doctor.

 Day of Procedure